aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/loaddatafilteroptions/_index.md

 ```

+Load nothing for sheet data

+**Remarks**

-Load nothing for sheet data NOTE: This member is now obsolete and please use Structure instead.
+NOTE: This member is now obsolete and please use Structure instead.
 This property will be removed 12 months later since December 2017.
 Aspose apologizes for any inconvenience you may have experienced.

 ### OLE_OBJECT {#OLE-OBJECT}
 ```